decompals/ultralib/README.md

 After cloning the repo, put a copy of the target archive(s) in their correct version folder in `base/`.
 For example, if your target archive is libgultra_rom.a 2.0L then you'd place it in `base/L/`.
-If you will be building without a target archive by setting `NON_MATCHING` then you can skip this step.
+If you will be building without a target archive by setting `COMPARE=0` then you can skip this step.

 ## Build dependencies